marcua/ayb/README.md

 ## Introduction

-`ayb` makes it easy to create databases, share them with collaborators, and query them from a web application or the command line.
-An `ayb` server allows users or organizations to create SQLite databases (other databases to come), and then exposes those databases through an HTTP API.
-In database terms, `ayb` is a multi-tenant RDBMS that relies on embedded databases like SQLite for persistence and query processing while exposing those databases over HTTP.
+`ayb` is a multi-tenant database management system with easy-to-host instances that quickly allow you to register an account, create databases, share them with collaborators, and query them from a web application or the command line.
+An `ayb` server allows users to create SQLite databases (other databases to come), and then exposes those databases through an HTTP API.

 *alpha warning*: `ayb` is neither feature complete nor production-ready.
 Functionality like authentication, permissions, collaboration, isolation, high availability, and transaction support are on the [Roadmap](#roadmap) but not available today.
 I work on `ayb` as a hobbyist side project.